We’re Here to Support Your Education

 Office 325, Alfond Hall

 How will your decisions today affect where you are tomorrow?
 What will your legacy be?
-How do you want your time at Saint Joseph’s to be remembered?
+How do you want your time at Saint Joseph’s College to be remembered?

 Make your mark by becoming a Peer Mentor.